 Texas Supreme Court Historical Society

 The Texas Supreme Court Historical Society (TSCHS) is a nonpartisan, nonprofit organization dedicated to the collection and preservation of privately owned papers, photographs, and significant artifacts relating to the Supreme Court and the appellate courts of Texas.
 The Society’s collection contains justices’ personal materials and campaign memorabilia, as well as the more recent justices’ portraits which hang in the Supreme Court Building.

 The Society has recently sponsored three books on the history of the Court: The Laws of Slavery in Texas edited by Randolph B. Campbell, The Texas Supreme Court: A Narrative History, 1836-1986, by James L. Haley, and Common Law Judge: Selected Writings of Chief Justice Jack Pope of Texas, edited by Marilyn P. Duncan.
 All are available for purchase through the Society’s webpage.
 For more information, please contact Mary Sue Miller at email@example.com or 512-481-1840.

-The Tarleton Law Library at the University of Texas School of Law has created a webpage with the biographies of Supreme Court justices from 1836 to 1986, along with a timeline documenting Texas’ judicial history.
+The Tarlton Law Library at the University of Texas School of Law has created a webpage with the biographies of Supreme Court justices from 1836 to 1986, as well as other notable figures in Texas judicial history.

 The University of North Texas’s Portal to Texas History has digitized a series of Texas Reports, which contain the published opinions of the Texas Supreme Court from 1846 to 1886.
 The full text documents are key word searchable.